Israel Border Police

 The Israel Border Police (מִשְׁמַר הַגְּבוּל) is the gendarmerie and border security branch of the Israel Police.
-It is also commonly known by its Hebrew abbreviation Magav, meaning border guard; its members are colloquially known as magavnikim (singular magavnik).
-"Border Guard" is often used as the official name of the Israel Border Police in English.
-While its main task is securing Israel's borders, it has also been deployed to assist the Israel Defense Forces, and for counter-terrorism and law enforcement operations in the Israeli-occupied West Bank and in Jerusalem.
+It is not part of the military, despite carrying out duties which go beyond regular policing and being staffed through the regular national military recruitment system.
+It is also commonly known by its Hebrew abbreviation Magav.
+(Note:, meaning border guard; its members are colloquially known as magavnikim (singular magavnik)) While its main task is securing Israel's borders, it has also been deployed to assist the IDF, and for counter-terrorism and law enforcement operations in the Israeli-occupied West Bank and in Jerusalem.

 The Israeli Border Police is known to include many soldiers from minority backgrounds, being a particularly popular choice for Druze recruits, and also including many soldiers from Circassian, Arab Christian, and Bedouin backgrounds.